Featured Blogs

 Despite significant headway in recent years in campaigns for equal pay for women, we are still some way off pay equality.
 In 2022, the Albanese Government took steps to expand that power in the Fair Work Legislation Amendment (Secure Jobs, Better Pay) Act 2022.
 The full effect of these recent amendments has yet to be realised.

-Which state you are from?
+Please select which state you are in?

 Specific information will be displayed depending on your state.